openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * Grant Type `urn:ietf:params:oauth:grant-type:pre-authorized_code`:
   * `pre-authorized_code`: REQUIRED.
 The code representing the Credential Issuer's authorization for the Wallet to obtain Credentials of a certain type.
 This code MUST be short lived and single-use.
 If the Wallet decides to use the Pre-Authorized Code Flow, this parameter value MUST be included in the subsequent Token Request with the Pre-Authorized Code Flow.
   * `user_pin_required`: OPTIONAL.
 Boolean value specifying whether the AS expects presentation of a user PIN along with the Token Request in a Pre-Authorized Code Flow.
 Default is `false`.
 This PIN is intended to bind the Pre-Authorized Code to a certain transaction in order to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legitimate user.
 It is RECOMMENDED to send a PIN via a separate channel.
 If the Wallet decides to use the Pre-Authorized Code Flow, a PIN value MUST be sent in the `user_pin` parameter with the respective Token Request.
+  * `interval`: OPTIONAL.
+The minimum amount of time in seconds that the Wallet SHOULD wait between polling requests to the token endpoint (in case the Authorization Server responds with error code `authorization_pending` - see (#token_error_response)).
+If no value is provided, Wallets MUST use 5 as the default.

 The following non-normative example shows a Credential Offer object where the Credential Issuer can offer the issuance of two Credentials of different formats, one as JSON string ("UniversityDegree_JWT") and the other one as JSON object: